SciBorgs/SciGuides/reference-sheets/GitPractices.md

 # Conclusion

 Well.
 That's it!
 You now know all of the essentials for using git in projects.
 Now, the only thing you can do is get experience with it!
-Get one or two friends and start a collaborative project on Github, then get to it.
+Get one or two friends and start a collaborative project on GitHub, then get to it.
 Happy Coding!